-Challenges to International Cooperation in Addressing War Crimes With Reference to the ongoing Conflicts in Ukraine and Gaza Strip
+Challenges Facing International Cooperation in Addressing War Crimes, With Reference to The Ongoing Conflicts in Ukraine and Gaza Strip

 Document Type : Original Article